didemydn/unc-photostore/README.md

 ## Description

-PhoSto is a photo gallery application showcasing various photos taken by different photographers.
-Users can view, purchase photos.
-The app includes authentication features to allow users to access their personalized dashboard and profile.
+PhoSto is a modern photo gallery application in Amsterdam that allows users to view and purchase photos taken by various photographers.
+The app features user authentication to enable access to personalized content such as dashboards and profiles.
+It includes smooth page transitions and a responsive design to enhance the user experience.

 ## Features

-- **Home Page**: View a gallery of photos with details about each photo.
+- **Home Page**: Displays a gallery of photos with detailed descriptions and options to view or purchase them.
-- **Dashboard**: Accessible only to logged-in users, showing purchased photos.
+- **Dashboard**: Accessible only to logged-in users.
+If a user tries to access this page without logging in, they will be redirected to the login page.
+Once logged in, users can view their purchased photos.
 - **Profile**: View and edit user profile information (requires login).
 - **Login Page**: Allows users to log in to access additional features.